FENECON Commercial 92 — Assembly and Operating Instructions

 -

-Dismantling work may only be carried out when the system has been taken out of operation.
+Dismantling work must only be carried out when the system has been taken out of operation.

 -